 We welcome images illustrating an article.
 All images need a resolution of at least 300 dpi.
 All images should be supplied independently of the article, not embedded into the text itself.
 The files should be clearly labelled and an indication given as to where they should be placed in the text.
-Print reproduction will usually be in black and white, whereas images can be in full colour in the online version.

-The image should always be accompanied by a suitable caption (the omission of a caption is only acceptable if you feel that the impact of the image would be reduced by the provision of written context).
+The image should always be accompanied by a suitable caption.
 The following is the agreed style for captions:

-Figure 1: Artist, Title of Artwork, Year.
-Medium.
-Dimensions.
-Location.
+Figure 1: Description of image (Actor Name if available), Director (dir.), Film Title, Year.
+Country.
 Copyright holder information.